Stability AI: Litigation

 In July 2023, Stability AI co-founder Cyrus Hodes filed a lawsuit in the US District Court for the Northern District of California against CEO Emad Mostaque and the company, alleging fraud, misrepresentation, and breach of fiduciary duty.
-Hodes claimed that Mostaque deceived him into selling his 15% stake in the company for $100 in two transactions in October 2021 and May 2022, based on false representations that Stability AI was essentially worthless.
+Hodes claimed that Mostaque deceived him into selling his 15% stake in the company for $100 million in two transactions in October 2021 and May 2022, based on false representations that Stability AI was essentially worthless.
 Just three months after the final transaction, Stability AI raised $101 million in funding at a valuation of $1 billion.
 The lawsuit alleges that at current valuations, Hodes’ stake would be worth over $150 million.
 Hodes also accused Mostaque of embezzling company funds to pay for personal expenses, including rent for a lavish London apartment, luxury shopping sprees, and a $90,000 diamond ring purchased by Mostaque's wife using company funds.

 Separately, Stability AI has faced legal challenges from Getty Images.
-Getty Images filed two lawsuits against the company, one in the High Court of England and Wales in London and another in Delaware federal court.
+Getty Images filed two lawsuits against the company, one in the High Court of England and Wales in London and another in the United States District Court for the District of Delaware.
 The lawsuit in Delaware alleged the company misused over 12 million photos from its collection to train its AI image-generation system, Stable Diffusion.
 This lawsuit, filed in Delaware federal court, is part of broader concerns about the use of copyrighted material in AI training datasets.
 Getty Images alleges that Stability AI copied these images without proper licensing to enhance Stable Diffusion’s ability to generate accurate depictions from user prompts.
 In November 2025, the High Court of England and Wales ruled that Stability AI was not guilty of copyright infringement despite using Getty Images as a training set for its image generator.